 Twilight Soirée at the Tip Top Club

-After Holidays in Hollywood I headed around the corner to the Tower of Terror exit area for Twilight Soirée at the Tip Top Club.
+Trying to keep my step count respectable, it was back down Sunset Boulevard after Glisten!, as I made my way to the Tower of Terror exit area for Twilight Soirée at the Tip Top Club.
 While the bar is open all night long, the band performs on a set schedule—7:30, 8:10, 8:50, 9:30, 10:30, 11:10, and 11:50.

 Jingle Bell, Jingle Bam!